openstack/cinder/doc/source/configuration/block-storage/policy-personas.rst

      - yes
      - yes
      - yes
-     - yes
-     - yes
    * - List (in detail) of volumes which are available to manage
      - | ``GET  /manageable_volumes``
        | ``GET  /manageable_volumes/detail``
      - volume_extension:list_manageable
      - rule:admin_api
-     - no
-     - no
      - no
      - no
      - yes